ctoruno/Personal-Website/content/blog/webscrapping/01-intro/index.md

 excerpt: Web Scraping is a increasingly popular tool to gather information.
 In this article, I go through the very basics to understand what is it and how does it work.
 subtitle: ""
 weight: 1
-title: A very brief introduction to Web Scrapping
+title: A very brief introduction to Web Scraping
 subtitle: Basic concepts and process
 layout: single
 tags: